-Both Minnesota offices stop short of policies implemented elsewhere to decline to charge cases of marijuana possession
+Both offices stop short of policies implemented elsewhere to not charge marijuana possession

 The two county attorneys of Minnesota’s Twin Cities have announced new policies on how their offices will handle the prosecution of marijuana-related offenses.